OER-Forge/oer-forge.github.io/README.md

 <img src="documentation/img/overview.png" alt="Overview of the OERForge Build Process showing the flow of information through the modules to produce a WCAG compliant site" width="600">

 ### Build System Punchlist

+[OER-Forge](https://open-physics-ed-org.github.io/oer-forge) is under active development.
+Below is a punchlist of tasks to be completed.
+If you are interested in contributing, please reach out [danny@openphysicsed.org](mailto:danny@openphysicsed.org).

 - [X] `scan.py` can read `content/` and `_config.yml` to populate `sqlite.db`
 - [ ] `convert.py` can convert files in `content/` to their appropriate forms